'Londongrad': UK's tough balancing act on Russian sanctions | DW | 15.02.2022

 Russia's Roman Abramovich used some of his billions to buy the Premier League club Chelsea in 2003, granting him access to the British upper class.
 Alexander Lebedev, a billionaire and former KGB agent, bought the Evening Standard newspaper in 2009 for similar reasons.

-Russian oligarchs employ an army of lawyers, PR consultants and domestic staff; send their children to British schools; and get divorced in British courts.
-They are an important part of the London super rich, highly visible at horse races at Ascot and at the capital's charity balls and gala events.
+Russian oligarchs employ an army of lawyers, PR consultants and domestic staff, send their children to British schools and get divorced in British courts.
+They are an important part of London's class of super rich, highly visible at horse races at Ascot and at the capital's charity balls and gala events.

+Evgeny Lebedev, now a British citizen, is friends with royalty and politicians and has been appointed to the House of Lords

-Abramovich was among the few Russians penalized in 2018 after the Novichok poison attackon Sergei Skripal, a former Russian spy.
-After his UK visa expired, the billionaire was not immediately issued a new one.
-The oligarch then simply took on Israeli citizenship and has since been able to move freely in the West.
-He later halted the construction of a new stadium for Chelsea, with the club citing an "unfavorable investment climate."
+Abramovich was among the few Russians penalized in 2018 after the Novichok poison attackon Sergei Skripal, a former Russian spy, and his daughter.
+After Abramovich's UK visa expired, the oligarch was not immediately issued a new one.
+He adopted Israeli citizenship and has been able to move freely in the West ever since.
+Abramovich later halted the construction of a new stadium for Chelsea, with the club citing an "unfavorable investment climate."

+As Western policymakers "focus on a possible Russian invasion of Ukraine, they are turning a blind eye to another invasion: the capture of European elites," Tugendhat wrote in a recent blog post for the Atlantic Council think tank.

 A report for the Center for American Progress think tank, which is close to the Biden administration, urged setting up a "US-UK joint counter-kleptocracy working group to prod stronger action from the UK government."